 In March 2020, the Union of BC Municipalities (UBCM) provided a grant of $24,418 to the RMOW under Stream 1 (Age-friendly Assessments, Action Plans & Planning) of the UBCM 2020 Age-friendly Communities Program.
 The purpose of this funding was for the RMOW to undertake an assessment of Whistler's current age‐friendliness and then develop a plan to support local seniors to age‐in‐place and to further make Whistler an age‐friendly community.

-The Whistler Age-friendly Assessment and Action Plan Project will assess the current situation in Whistler and then develop a plan identifying priorities and actions to advance identified needs and opportunities.
-The project's final report will make recommendations for the Whistler community within each of B.C.’s following eight age‐friendly community components:
+The project's final report makes recommendations for the Whistler community within each of B.C.'s following eight age‐friendly community components:

 - Outdoor spaces and buildings;